Gaunish/Hot_Potato_Game_TCP/README.md

 This game involves creating a ring of players with server at center using TCP Connection.
 Initially, a potato with random no. of hops is created, The potato is passed around, decrementing its hops.
 The player holding potato with 0 hops is the loser.

-The game prints the history of potato hops and the loser.
+The game prints the history of the potato hops and the loser.